cpowell/game_of_life/README.md

 This is Conway's "Game of Life" in C++ with Intel Threading Building Blocks (TBB).

+This source code is inspired by Ruslans' post, "Introduction to high-level multithreading in C++ via Intel TBB library" at http://blog.ruslans.com/2013/08/introduction-to-high-level.html

 ## License

 The bundled Intel TBB libraries are distributed under the GNU General Public License version 2, with the so-calle "Runtime Exception".